ibm-cloud-docs/assistant/entities.md

     ![Visit examples intent](images/oe-counter1.png)

-1. In the first example, you want to annotate the word `visit` as an entity value of the `@meeting` entity.
-This makes `visit` equivalent to other `@meeting` entity values such as `appointment`, as in "I'd like to make an appointment" or "I'd like to schedule a visit".
+1. In the second occurrence of the word, you want to annotate the word `visit` as an entity value of the `@meeting` entity.
+This makes `visit` equivalent to other `@meeting` entity values such as `appointment`, as in *I'd like to make an appointment* or *I'd like to schedule a visit*.

     ![@meeting entity](images/oe-counter2.png)

-1. For the second example, the word `visit` is being used in a different context than a meeting.
+1. In the first occurrence, the word `visit` is being used as a verb.
+It has a different meaning from a meeting.
 In this case, you can select the word `appointment` from the intent example, and annotate it as an entity value of the `@meeting` entity.
 The model learns from the fact that the word `visit` in the same example is not annotated.

     ![Visit unselected](images/oe-counter3.png)